angeljuarez77/redux-todo/README.md

 /*
  * Here is our reducer.
 The function that decides how our ACTION will act upon the application state.
- * The if statement handles the possible situation: application state doesn't exist.
+ * The if statement handles this possible situation: application state doesn't exist.
- * Then we have a switch statement.
+ * Then after the if we have a switch statement.
  * So basically IF app state exists --> then check what the action.type is
  * We COULD use an IF/ELSEIF statement instead of SWITCH but when you have hundreds of actions.
  * That'll be (in Angels humble opinion) too much